When Huntington's disease leaves her feeling hopeless, Sarah looks within herself to find hope instead. Read her 5 tips here.

-Imagine you’re trying to organise your belongings and tidy up.
-Now, imagine trying to do that on a mechanical bull, with a setting that gets higher and higher the more tired you are.
+Imagine you're trying to organize your belongings and tidy up.
+Now imagine doing that on a mechanical bull, with a setting that gets higher and higher the more tired you are.

 Pictured it?
 That's how I feel with just one aspect of my daily frustration.

-That's why I need to celebrate small victories when it comes to making my life easier.
-I carry around everything I need for the day around in a massive bag: keys, eyeglasses, technology, and a bit of dark chocolate.
+That's why I need to celebrate small victories when I manage to somehow make my life easier.
+I carry everything I need for the day in a massive bag: keys, eyeglasses, technology, and a bit of dark chocolate.

 It sounds so simple, but just having everything I need with me at all times makes daily living so much less stressful right now.
 That's a start.

 It’s a cruel diagnosis, but I won’t let it crush my spirit.
-I will view HD as a prism from which painful distortion comes with a colourful range of emotions.
+I will view Huntington’s disease as a prism from which painful distortion comes with a colorful range of emotions.